EU AI Act: Frequently Asked Questions Answered

 - Real-time remote biometric identification in publicly accessible spaces for law enforcement (with narrow exceptions)

-Violations carry the highest fine tier: up to 35 million EUR or 7% of global annual turnover.
-For a detailed analysis, see our EU AI Act Prohibited Practices guide.
+Cross this line and you face the top fine tier: up to 35 million EUR or 7% of global annual turnover.
+We go through each prohibition in detail in our EU AI Act Prohibited Practices guide.

 13. What Is a Fundamental Rights Impact Assessment?

-Article 27 requires deployers of high-risk AI systems to carry out an assessment of the impact on fundamental rights before putting the system into use.
-This is distinct from the risk management system that providers must implement under Article 9.
+This is the deployer's homework, not the provider's.
+Article 27 requires deployers of high-risk AI systems to assess the impact on fundamental rights before the system goes into use.
+It is a separate exercise from the risk management system providers run under Article 9, and people mix the two up constantly.

 The fundamental rights impact assessment (FRIA) must include: